 - Barker’s Tidal Model of Mental Health Recovery is widely used in mental health nursing.

-- Draws on values about relating to people and help others in their moment of distress.
+- Draws on values about relating to people and help others in their moments of distress.
 The values of the Tidal Model are revealed in the Ten Commitments: Value the voice, Respect the language, Develop genuine curiosity, Become the apprentice, Use the available toolkit, Craft the step beyond, Give the gift of time, Reveal personal wisdom, Know that change is constant, and Be transparent.

 - Theory of Comfort